magus/acnh-catalog/README.md

 - persist wishlist, recent searches to local storage

-- search optimization
-  - lig blue
-  does not match lighthouse (blue) properly above not matching because blue is matching too many items and not under the 200 limit increase limit to 1000 and observe query performance and compre against 200 limit

 - instead of search placeholder text put in a random item from the entire catalog

 - load source for image immediately to avoid any delay and give immediate results for cached images (otherwise it’s delayed by render > load > state > render cycle)